jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 date: 2021-08-10T00:00:00-00:00
 ---

-I have been porting multiple websites from Jekyll to Hugo and learned a few things along the way.
-I want to share them with you, so you can benifit from them.
-This is going to be a living document, so make sure to check this document later.
+I have been buiding around 30 Jekyll websites per year in the last 6 years.
+I recently switched completely to Jekyll and I have been porting multiple websites from Jekyll to Hugo.
+I learned a few things along the way that you will need to know too, when you make the step from Jekyll to Hugo.
+I have been having a hard time with learning Hugo, but in the end it is worth it, especially because of the low build times and the build-in image conversion.

+Know that this is going to be a living document, so make sure to come back later to check this document again.

 ## Directory structure

 ### Collections

 In Hugo 'collections' are called 'sections'.
 I personally do not like that name at all, but we have to live with it.
 A section is a first level directory in the content directory OR a directory with a '\_index.md' file in it.
 A directory with an 'index.md' file in it is NO section (but a 'page bundle').
+When you create a multilingual website you use the first level directories for the languages and the second level directories for sections/collections.

 ### Layouts